Polygenism: Criticism of the Table of Nations

 Biblical polygenists such as Colenso, Louis Agassiz, Josiah Clark Nott and George Gliddon maintained that many of the races on Earth, such as Africans and Asians, were not featured in the Table of Nations in Genesis 10.

 Nott argued that its authors' knowledge was limited to their own region, and that the Bible does not concern the whole of the Earth's population.
 According to Nott, there are no verses in the Bible which support monogenism; and that the only passage the monogenists use is Acts 17:26, where (he wrote) the monogenists are wrong in their interpretation of this verse because the "one blood" of Paul's sermon only includes the nations he knew existed, which were local.

 Atheist polygenism

 According to Lansdown (2006), "Polygenism, the concept of different human species, was heretical and 'atheistic'; it was embraced only by the most isolated and heterodox thinkers".
 Atheist polygenism was most notably supported by Ephraim Squier (1821–1888).
 In Europe in the 19th century the general public had favored polygenism, as many believed it contradicted the Genesis account and thus was more scientific than religious monogenism.

 The British atheist leader Charles Bradlaugh was also interested in the theory of polygenesis.
-He found it useful to undermine Genesis accounts of creation, but this did not mean he advocated racist policies.
+He found it useful to undermine Genesis accounts of creation.